 As expected, the underlying Get-BlockedSenderAddress cmdlet doesn’t help much either.
 The message trace identifier reported here doesn’t work with the Get-MessageTrace cmdlet.

 Get-BlockedSenderAddress | Format-List SenderAddress, Reason SenderAddress: TONY.REDMOND@OFFICE365ITPROS.COM Reason: OutboundSpamLast24Hours=747;OutboundMailLast24Hours=36;OutboundSpamPercent=2075;Last Spam Message MessagetraceId:b2223b2d-469d-440c-b409-08d82a588f0e;AS:1135

-If you recognize a blocked account and know that it shouldn’t be blocked, you can release the account using the Security and Compliance Center or PowerShell.
+If you recognize a blocked account and know that it shouldn’t be blocked, you can release the account using the Microsoft Purview Compliance portal or with PowerShell.
 Here’s how to do it with the Remove-BlockedSenderAddress cmdlet: